 Why would anyone follow certain web designers and developers on Instagram?
 For people of their ilk, it’s staying on top of trends, learning about the latest advancements in tools, designs, processes, and languages, and staying connected in the industry.
+It’s especially important especially now that almost everything is digital and online now.

 For lesser mortals, it’s getting inspiration for a project, having a source of tips, guides, services, and products, taking a peek into a programmer’s life or simply fancying an overload of eye candy.
 Web developers and designers have a niche following, and the ones who have invested time and effort into their accounts have accrued a massive following, becoming influencers and reaping the financial benefits as well.

 These popular UX/UI developers and designers probably didn’t create their Instagram accounts with the goal to make money.
 The followers came for their high-quality photos and videos, and the rest followed.
 Getting real Instagram likes definitely helps.
 It makes other users feel like they should be in on that board, too.
+If you’re looking for inspiration now that the new year is fast approaching, here are 10 web designers and developers worth checking out on Instagram for insights and inspiration.

 Web Designers/Developers on Instagram